American Pandemic: The Lost Worlds of the 1918 Influenza Epidemic

 | productGroup | Digital Ebook Purchas |

-It focuses on the historical narrative and analysis of the 1918 influenza pandemic.
+It covers the historical, social, and medical implications of the 1918 influenza pandemic.

-Yes, the book is accessible for both historians and casual readers interested in history.
+Yes, it is designed for both historians and casual readers interested in history.